Certificate; A.A.S. Degree

 Special admission, licensing or certification requirements may apply to students in this program.
 Applicants should familiarize themselves with these and speak with a faculty advisor if they have any questions or concerns.

-The occupational endorsements in medical billing and medical coding prepare students for employment in medical offices, clinics, hospitals and other medical facilities.
+The health care reimbursement certificate program prepares students for employment as medical billers and coders in medical offices, clinics, hospitals and other medical facilities.
 Students in the program learn analysis of medical records and the assigning of codes for indexing diagnoses and procedures to provide information for reimbursement purposes.
+The successful completion of this certificate prepares the student for the national certification exam through the American Academy of Professional Coders.
+The occupational endorsements in medical billing and medical coding are part of the Health Care Reimbursement Certificate.